Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting False Phishing Reports on Twitter

-\textbf{(1) Collection of tweets:} First module using the Twitter streaming API~\cite{Twitter:2020} collected 1\% sample of daily tweets on Twitter that include the keyword \emph{phishing}, from January 11, 2021, to April 11, 2021. \textbf{(2) Pre-processing and filtering:} Second module filtered tweets to obtain those that were posted on the same day, as the Twitter API provides tweets posted over the last 7 days. \textbf{(3) URL extraction:} After manually inspecting a random sample of 100 tweets, we found that many ``phishing'' tweets are \emph{educational}, and are about phishing threats in general, or provide some stories about phishing events.
-We also found that the tweets with phishing reports usually include the obfuscated URL of the potential phishing website, e.g., using ``hxxps[:]//xyz[.]com,'' or ``hXXp:[//]xyz[dot]com.''
-Therefore, the third module employed regular expressions to retrieve the tweets with obfuscated URLs and obtain those tweets claiming about specific websites being phishing websites.
-We manually checked the obtained tweets and found that the precision of this module is 1, and our final dataset only includes tweets with phishing claims.
+The data collection module is about collecting phishing reports on Twitter, and it consists of three steps: \textbf{(1) Collection of tweets:} Using the Twitter streaming API~\cite{Twitter:2020}, we collected 1\% sample of daily tweets on Twitter that include the keyword \emph{phishing}, from January 11, 2021, to April 11, 2021.
+We did not use Twitter V2 API, because at the time of data collection it was not available~\cite{Twitter-v2faq}.
+We considered retweets in our dataset. \textbf{(2) Pre-processing and filtering:} We filtered tweets to obtain those that were posted on the same day, as the Twitter API provides tweets posted over the last 7 days. \textbf{(3) URL extraction:} After manually inspecting a random sample of 100 tweets, we found that many tweets are \emph{educational}, and are about phishing threats in general, or provide some stories about phishing events.
+We also found that the tweets with phishing reports usually include the obfuscated URL of the potential phishing website, i.e., using the following formats ``hxxps[:]//xyz[.]com,'' or ``hXXp:[//]xyz[dot]com.''
+This is consistent with observation provided by~\cite{roy2021evaluating}.
+Therefore, we employed regular expressions to retrieve the tweets with obfuscated URLs and obtain those tweets claiming about specific websites being phishing websites.
+We manually checked the obtained 100 tweets and found that the precision of this module is 1, and our final dataset only includes tweets with phishing claims.
 Finally, we extracted the URLs from these tweets to be validated.

-\textbf{Final Dataset:} Our aggregated dataset includes about 165K tweets with the keyword ``phishing,'' from which 17,770 tweets are phishing claims.
-Since we obtained only phishing claims with obfuscated URLs, our analysis provides an estimate of the prevalence of misinformation regarding phishing websites on Twitter.